Introduction to Tribunals

 Some of the individual jurisdictions dealt with by tribunals are UK-wide, e.g., immigration and asylum, and others cover parts of the UK, e.g., mental health covers England only.

-Some tribunals are administered through local authorities (for example, the School Exclusion Panels), some by government departments (e.g., Valuation Tribunals) and others through Her Majesty’s Courts and Tribunals Service (HMCTS), an agency of the Ministry of Justice.
+Some tribunals are administered through local authorities (for example, the School Exclusion Panels), some by government departments (e.g., Valuation Tribunals) and others through His Majesty’s Courts and Tribunals Service (HMCTS), an agency of the Ministry of Justice.

 HMCTS administers a two-tier tribunal system: a First-tier Tribunal and an Upper Tribunal, both of which are split into Chambers.
 Each Chamber comprises similar jurisdictions or bring together similar types of experts to hear appeals.